 On 22 June, I chaired my first Trustee Board meeting welcoming new Trustees and taking everyone through induction training.
 As usual we reviewed our performance against the business plan and financial targets, and also reviewed our collective skills assessment which we can then use to target particular skill sets when we recruit our Ordinary Member Trustee casual vacancy or indeed decide to co-opt other Trustees to bring additional specific specialist expertise, thus increasing the diversity of our team.

-We also reviewed the latest progress to set up the programme to decide the future of our Birdcage Walk headquarters, and I hope you have seen the latest information we have released both in our Annual Report and the article Vice President Prof David Nowell wrote for our PE Magazine.
+We also reviewed the latest progress to set up the programme to decide the future of our Birdcage Walk headquarters, and I hope you have seen the latest information we have released in our Annual Report.

 Decisions made by the board included approving modifications to our Nominations Committee terms of reference and agreeing areas for Council support and advice in 2023, including: